-Judd King is a vice president and senior geotechnical engineer with the San Luis Obispo office of Earth Systems.
+Judd King is a senior geotechnical engineer with the Grover Beach office of Yeh and Associates.
 A graduate of California State Polytechnic University at San Luis Obispo with a degree in civil engineering (geotechnical emphasis), Judd started his professional career in the greater Sacramento area as a staff engineer with Blackburn Consulting, Inc. and later Youngdahl Consulting Group, Inc. In 2004, he joined Earth Systems and relocated back to the central coast.
-As a senior geotechnical engineer with Earth Systems, Judd's experience has been wide ranging; his projects include industrial and municipal infrastructure, residential and commercial structures, pier reconstructions, and energy related developments.
+In August of 2015, Judd transitioned to Yeh and Associates’ Grover Beach office.
+As a senior geotechnical engineer, Judd's experience has been wide ranging; his projects include industrial and municipal infrastructure, residential and commercial structures, pier reconstructions, and energy related developments.

 Mr. Kropp has over 30 years of local geotechnical experience and is recognized for his expertise in the identification, characterization and mitigation of landslide hazards.
 Mr. Kropp currently serves on the board of the Earthquake Engineering Research Institutes Northern California chapter (EERI-NC) and is recognized for his contributions in earthquake hazard research.
 His project experience includes performing geotechnical investigations for schools, roads, subdivisions, hillside properties, office and commercial buildings, and bridges.
 Mr. Kropp regularly provides geotechnical peer review services to City and County governments and is knowledgeable about geotechnical conditions, principles and practices throughout much of California.